 Although Mr. McNutt's new city is still small, all great cities were small once, and time alone can develop Vernonia to large proportions.
 The citizens of the future city will bless the day that its two founders sunned themselves back of the store.

 Nehalem Journal of 1890

 published in Vernonia.

-In the last decade Vernonia has under gone quite a face-lift through the leadership of the City and the help of many volunteers.
+In the past few decades Vernonia has under gone quite a face-lift through the leadership of the City and the help of many volunteers.
 Our revitalized downtown, our extensive park system (including a public summer swimming hole and a full-service RV park), the new City Hall and Library buildings, the Banks-Vernonia Linear Park trail, Vernonia Lake (a very popular fishing spot), the beautiful Scout Cabin, and the Vernonia Pioneer Museum have all instilled Vernonia with strong sense of community pride.
-The upcoming additions of a middle school facility, Learning Center, new Senior Center and the burgeoning Art Community will further contribute to an even better quality of life for all.
+The new education facility, Learning Center, Senior Center and the burgeoning Art Community further contribute to an even better quality of life for all.